bekk/bekk-christmas/post/css/stroke-it-and-dash-it-–-a-stroke-dasharray-christmas-tale.md

 _Well back in the workshop the elf stared at the circle once again.
 “Ok, so I need to use something called stroke-dasharray.
 But how does it work?”
 He went to the bookshelf to fetch a big and heavy book.
 The weight of it almost made him loose his balance.
 With a bang, he dropped the book on the table.
 “Stack overflow” it read on the front page.
 “Ok, hmmm, S for stroke-dasharray”_

 Stroke-dasharray is a way of adding dashes to a stroke.
-Given a value of, for example, 5 it will divide the stroke into dashes and gaps of equal length 5.
+Given a value of, for example, 5 it will divide the stroke into dashes and gaps of equal length, 5.

-If you provide stroke-dash array with two values, for example 20 and 5, it will divide the line into dashed of 20px and gaps of 5px.
+If you provide stroke-dasharray with two values, for example 20 and 5, it will divide the line into dashed of 20px and gaps of 5px.

 It becomes interesting when stroke-dasharray is provided with three values, say 20, 10 and 5.
 The first dash will have a length of 20px, the first gap will have the length of 10px and the second dash will have the length of 5px.
-Then it starts over, with the second gap of length 20, the third gap of length 10px, and so on.
+Then it starts over, with the second _gap_ of length 20, the third _dash_ of length 10px, and so on.

 <iframe height="320" style="width: 100%;" scrolling="no" src="https://codepen.io/halldis-sohoel/pen/PoovgvX
 " frameborder="no" allowtransparency="true" allowfullscreen="true">